Home / Home Loans / Stamp duty calculator Vi…

 The stamp duty exemption and concessions for first home buyers are also available for vacant land, but it must be bought with the purpose of building a principal place of residence on it.

-Note that any stamp duty exemption or concession you receive is separate to Victoria’s First Home Owner Grant (FHOG).
-You may be able to receive both a first home buyer grant and a stamp duty concession or exemption depending on your individual circumstances.
+Note that any stamp duty exemption or concession you receive is separate from Victoria’s First Home Owner Grant.
+You may be able to receive both a first home buyer grant and a stamp duty concession or exemption, depending on your individual circumstances.

-Stamp duty is payable in Victoria within 30 days of settlement, and failure to pay within this timeframe may see you incur penalty tax and interest.
-Interest is charged at the market rate (which is adjusted every July) plus a premium of 8% per year on any unpaid stamp duty.
+Stamp duty is payable in Victoria within 30 days of settlement, although it’s often paid as part of the settlement process.
+Failure to pay within 30 days may result in a penalty tax and interest.
+Interest is charged at the market rate (which is adjusted every July) plus an 8% premium every year on any unpaid stamp duty.

-However, it’s worth noting that if you’re buying a home with the assistance of a lender via a home loan, you’re generally required to have your stamp duty sorted and paid at settlement as part of your upfront costs.
+If you’re buying a home with the assistance of a lender via a home loan, your conveyancer generally requires you to have your stamp duty sorted and paid as part of your upfront costs, which are then processed and settled on settlement day.

 Stephen has more than 30 years of experience in the financial services industry and holds a Certificate IV in Finance and Mortgage Broking.
 He’s also a member of both the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and the Mortgage and Finance Association of Australia (MFAA).